draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 <br>© 2025 DraftVerify™ Standards Initiative.
 All rights reserved.
 </p>

-This document outlines the **full risk landscape** associated with serving non-alcoholic (NA) beverages on draft.
+This document defines the **complete risk landscape** associated with non-alcoholic (NA) draft service and explains the justification for the DraftVerify Standard v1.0.
-These risks form the **underlying justification** for the DraftVerify Standard v1.0, supporting the requirement for:
+The risks outlined here form the basis for the mandatory **physical identification**, **digital activation**, and **verification requirements** described throughout the F-Series.
-- clear physical identification,
-- strict separation from alcoholic lines, and
-- digital verification of keg → coupler → line → faucet.

   </div>
 </section>